Last updated on October 28th, 2023

 While the bread is toasting, go ahead and melt one stick of butter in a stock pot over medium high heat.
 Once it’s melted, add one cup of chopped onions, ½ cup of chopped celery and ½ cup of green bells pepper to the pot.
 You’ll find this trio of onion, celery and bell peppers used a lot in Louisiana cooking.
 It’s referred to as the trinity.

 Cook the vegetables until they are tender, about seven minutes.
 I like to light season the veggies with salt and pepper while they are cooking.
-Next, add two cloves of minced garlic and sauté for an additional 30 seconds.
+Next, add one cup of chopped smoked or andouille sausage and two cloves of minced garlic and sauté for an additional 30 seconds.

 Add the oysters